dxc-iq-toolkit/ansible-django-container/README.md

     ```

 - By default, this role creates a user within the container named "django".
 During deployment, the container entrypoint process should be run as this user.
-- Your django project's requirements.txt should be at the root of your git repo and **must contain gunicorn**
+- Your django project's requirements.txt **must contain gunicorn**.
+- In addition to running collectstatic and embedding your static files in the resulting Docker image, this role also supports transferring your static files to e.g. an nginx container via docker volumes.
+    - This behavior is achieved by copying the static files to the conductor, so they can then be copied to any other container built by the same ansible-container pipeline

 ## Role Variables